 Many rural households in Wales are ‘off-grid’ and rely on septic tanks or rudimentary pits for wastewater collection (Fig. 2c), however, the percentage this makes up of overall wastewater volume is unknown.
 A definitive publicly available estimated percentage of wastewater that is released directly into the environment is also unknown (Fig. 2e).
 The Welsh programme does not sample ‘off-grid’ communities, which would involve sampling cesspits, or untreated wastewater released into rivers.
 This has not been considered as apriority because ‘off-grid’ communities, while often the most deprived, are also living in the most sparsely populated areas of Wales where transmission rates are lowest.
-In São Paulo, on the other hand, ‘off grid’ communities live in some of the most densely populated areas of the region where transmission rates are likely to be the highest.
+In São Paulo, on the other hand, ‘off-grid’ communities live in some of the most densely populated areas of the region where transmission rates are likely to be the highest.

 3.1.3 Sampling timings

-Given previous expertise, initial monitoring of SARS-CoV-2 started 39 days after the first case of COVID-19 was recorded for the São Paulo programme.
+Given previous expertise, initial monitoring of SARS-CoV-2 started 39 days after the first case of COVID-19 was recorded for the São Paulo state programme.
 In Wales, the first wastewater samples were taken for analysis a few days after citizens were evacuated from Wuhan, China and arrived back in the UK (March 2020), however, this was confined to 3 locations in Wales (Cardiff, Wrexham, Bangor (Hillary et al., 2021)).
 At this stage the use of WBE for tracking SARS-CoV-2 was unproven and as such this was the validation phase that led to the development of the national programme in both England and Wales (Tlhagale et al., 2022).
 It took a further 6 months for the programme to be expanded more widely in Wales, and there was reliance on grab sampling.
-Two WWTPs in the São Paulo programme (ABC and São Miguel) were also already equipped to provide 24-hour composite samples, which meant that they could be sampled immediately.
+Two WWTPs in the São Paulo state programme (ABC and São Miguel) were also already equipped to provide 24-hour composite samples, which meant that they could be sampled immediately.
 However, in Wales, composite samplers were not being installed until November 2021, approximately 1 year and 8 months after the first case of COVID-19 in Wales, which meant the programme was reliant on grab samples for a large portion of the pandemic, which are a snapshot in time, and less representative than the longer time periods captured by composite samples.
-Currently, both programmes utilise a mix of grab and composite sampling, but due to constraints at some of the São Paulo sites, they are unsuitable for permanent composite samplers.
+Currently, both programmes utilise a mix of grab and composite sampling, but due to constraints at some of the São Paulo state sites, they are unsuitable for permanent composite samplers.
 The Welsh programme, however, is predominantly based within WWTPs, and has now installed refrigerated composite sampling across all its sites.
-In terms of sampling frequency, the São Paulo programme samples bi-weekly whereas the programme in Wales did samples five times a week and was reduced to three times a week in November 2023, but this choice is primarily resource driven.
+In terms of sampling frequency, the São Paulo state programme samples bi-weekly whereas the programme in Wales did samples five times a week and was reduced to three times a week in November 2023, but this choice was primarily resource driven.

 3.2 Laboratory methods